 This document defines a National Cybersecurity Center of Excellence (NCCoE) project focused on providing guidance and a reference architecture that address security and privacy risks to stakeholders leveraging telehealth and remote patient monitoring (RPM) capabilities.

-We are seeking feedback on this project.
+Health delivery organizations (HDOs) are leveraging a combination of telehealth capabilities, such as RPM and videoconferencing, to treat patients in their homes.
 Traditionally, patient monitoring systems have been deployed in healthcare facilities, in controlled environments.
 RPM, however, is different, in that monitoring equipment is deployed in the patient's home, which traditionally does not offer the same level of cybersecurity or physical-security control to prevent misuse or compromise.
-These RPM devices may leverage application programming interfaces (APIs) or rule engines developed by third parties that act as intermediaries between the patient and the healthcare provider.
-It is important to review the end-to-end architecture to determine whether security and privacy vulnerabilities exist and what security controls are required for proper cybersecurity of the RPM ecosystem.
+These RPM devices may use application programming interfaces (APIs) or rule engines developed by third parties that act as intermediaries between the patient and the healthcare provider.
+Telemetry data from the RPM device may be displayed through a user interface (UI) for visual review.

+It is important to review the end-to-end architecture to determine whether security and privacy vulnerabilities exist and what security controls are required for proper cybersecurity of the RPM ecosystem and to protect individuals' privacy.

-While the field of telehealth is broad, a focus on the application of telehealth modalities involving third-party platform providers utilizing videoconferencing capabilities and leveraging cloud and internet technologies coupled with RPM mechanisms provides the NCCoE with an opportunity to develop practical recommendations.
-The intended audience for these recommendations consists of HDOs, patients, and third-party participants employing RPM products and services.
+While the field of telehealth is broad, a focus on the application of telehealth modalities involving telehealth platform providers that use videoconferencing capabilities and leverage cloud and internet technologies coupled with RPM mechanisms provides the NCCoE with an opportunity to develop practical recommendations.
+The intended audience for these recommendations is HDOs, patients, and independent healthcare providers employing RPM products and services.